twakjira/Shear-capacity-FRP-RC-beam/README.md

-# Flexural Capacity Prediction of FRP-RC Beams Using Super-Learner ML Model
+# Shear Capacity Prediction of FRP-RC Beams Using ML Models